RosettaCommons/demos/public/electron_density_structure_refinement/scenario3_de_novo_assembly/scripts/README.txt

 //////////////////////////////////////////////////////////////////////////////////////////
 // (c) Copyright Rosetta Commons Member Institutions.
-// (c) All the files in this directory and sub-directories are part of the Rosetta
+// (c) All the files in this directory and sub-directories are part of the
-// (c) software suite and are made available under license.
-The Rosetta software is
+// (c) Rosetta software suite and is made available under license.
-// (c) developed by the contributing members of the Rosetta Commons.
-For more information,
+// (c) The Rosetta software is developed by the contributing members of the Rosetta Commons.
-// (c) see http://www.rosettacommons.org.
-Questions about this can be addressed to
+// (c) For more information, see http://www.rosettacommons.org.
+Questions about this can be
-// (c) University of Washington UW TechTransfer, email: license@u.washington.edu.
+// (c) addressed to University of Washington CoMotion, email: license@uw.edu.
 //
 //  @brief
 //  This is a tutorial set for a de novo model building method described in Wang et. al.,